-The power company will need to be notified to place you on a priority list to have your power restored first in case of a power outage.
+Notify the power company that you have a VAD.
+The power company will place you on a priority list to have your power restored first in case of a power outage.
 Your VAD coordinator can assist you with this.
 It should be done prior to your discharge from the hospital.

 Carry an ID card that identifies your device.

 Take your temperature every day.
-Call your doctor or your VAD coordinator if it is above 100°F (37.8°C).
+Call your healthcare provider or your VAD coordinator if it is above 100.4°F (38°C).